-There shall be allowed for the purpose of the normal tax, but not for the surtax, the following credits against the net income: (a) Dividends.-The amount received as dividends-
+There shall be allowed for the purpose of the normal tax, but not for the surtax, the following credits against the net income:

+(a) DIVIDENDS.-The amount received as dividends-

-(1) from a domestic corporation, or
+(1) from a domestic corporation which is subject to taxation under this title, or

 (2) from a foreign corporation when it is shown to the satisfaction of the Commissioner that more than 50 per centum of the gross income of such foreign corporation for the three-year period ending with the close of its taxable year preceding the declaration of such dividends (or for such part of such period as the corporation has been in existence) was derived from sources within the United States as determined under the provisions of section 119.
 The credit allowed by this subsection shall not be allowed in respect of dividends received from a corporation organized under the China Trade Act, 1922, or from a corporation which under section 251 is taxable only on its gross income from sources within the United States by reason of its receiving a large percentage of its gross income from sources within a possession of the United States.

-(b) Interest on United States obligations.-The amount received as interest upon obligations of the United States which is included in gross income under section 22.
+(b) INTEREST ON UNITED STATES OBLIGATIONS.-The amount received as interest upon obligations of the United States which is included in gross income under section 22.

-(c) Personal exemption.-In the case of a single person, a personal exemption of \$1,500; or in the case of the head of a family or a married person living with husband or wife, a personal exemption of \$3,500.
+(c) PERSONAL EXEMPTION.-In the case of a single person, a personal exemption of \$1,000; or in the case of the head of a family or a married person living with husband or wife, a personal exemption of \$2,500.
 A husband and wife living together shall receive but one personal exemption.
-The amount of such personal exemption shall be \$3,500.
+The amount of such personal exemption shall be \$2,500.
 If such husband and wife make separate returns, the personal exemption may be taken by either or divided between them.

-(d) Credit for dependents.-\$400 for each person (other than husband or wife) dependent upon and receiving his chief support from the taxpayer if such dependent person is under eighteen years of age or is incapable of self-support because mentally or physically defective.
+(d) CREDIT FOR DEPENDENTS.-\$400 for each person (other than husband or wife) dependent upon and receiving his chief support from the taxpayer if such dependent person is under eighteen years of age or is incapable of self-support because mentally or physically defective.